Kalaw Lagaw Ya: Syllabification

 Syllabification occurred as in the modern dialects, with the addition of ř also attested as a syllable final consonant.
 One word was recorded by Brierly and MacGillivray with a [+nas][-son] cluster, namely enti 'spider', however this appears to be a confusion; enti is probably Gudang (Australia) ant[h]i 'sore'.

 Syllables were vowel final or end in r, ř, l, glide i or glide u.
 Otherwise surface syllable final consonants have an underlying following vowel, in which case all consonants could be syllable initial.

 Orthography

-There is no strict standard spelling, and three slightly different orthographies (and often mixes of them) are in use.
+There is no strict standard spelling, and three slightly different orthographies (and often mixes of them) are in use (for this and the following see Mitchell 2015).

 Mission Spelling

 The Mission Spelling (established at first by Loyalty Islands missionaries in the 1870s, then modified by Polynesian missionaries in the 1880s): a, b, d, e, g, i, j, k, l, m, n, ng, o, ö, p, r, s, t, u, z, sometimes also th, dh, dth, tr, dr, oe, ë, w, y, j, and sometimes double vowels to show length.
 This spelling system was based on that used for the Drehu (Lifu) language, though later with the change to Polynesian mission staff, as well as the growing number of indigenous Torres Strait missionaries, the overtly Drehu forms tr, dr and ë were lost; these had no phonological basis in Kalaw Lagaw Ya.
 The mission system is used in the Reports of the Cambridge Expedition to the Torres Strait (Haddon et al., 1898 and on, University of Cambridge) and in Myths and Legends of Torres Strait (Lawrie, University of Queensland, 1971).
 Ray, the linguist of the Cambridge Expedition, also used various diacritics to represent short vowels and vowel quality.